matthewmturner/Udacity/DataStructuresAlgos/DataStructures/Project2/EfficiencyAnalysis.md

 ## Problem 4: Active Directory

 In order to solve this I treated the problem similar to Problem 2 on File Recursion.
 I wanted to traverse the parent(group), child(sub-group), attribute(user) relationships.
 So in order to implement this I used a recursive solution again which results in O(n) complexity where n is the number of users in the group.
+Similarly the space complexity is O(n) for the same reasons.

 Because this uses a recursive function the call stack can grow to m where m is the number of groups in all groups and subgroups of the parent group.